 Some sunshine yellow to welcome in the merry month of May!
 I do wish we could have a bit more actual sunshine, it has been bitterly cold here in Fife this week, with very cold nights and some frost in the early morning.
 Flowers, very sensibly, are refusing to bloom in the real world but are still going strong in my work.

-Currently I am working on illustrating a children's book, pattern making, and of course I can't resist a good Instagram challenge such as Folktale Week or Inktober.
+Currently I am working on illustrating a children's book, pattern making, and setting up a Spoonflower shop.

 I hope you enjoy your visit!